Erfaan-Rostami/Deep-Learning/README.md

 <a href="https://web.cs.hacettepe.edu.tr/~aykut/classes/spring2018/cmp784/index.html#div_courseinfo"> here </a> by
 <a href="https://web.cs.hacettepe.edu.tr/~aykut/"> Aykut Erdem </a>.

-Useful Information About Deep Learning
+&rarr; Useful Information About Deep Learning

 - In the following address(Useful and attractive!) you can find Practical courses about "Deep Learning" : https://handong1587.github.io/deep_learning/2015/10/09/dl-courses.html